MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_01_explore_azure_ad.md

 1. Select the **Refresh icon** at the top of the page to confirm the license assignments.

-1. From teh left navigational panel select **Authentication methods**
+1. From the left navigational panel select **Authentication methods**

 1. call out the description that says, Here, you can set the ​phone numbers and email addresses that users use to perform multi-factor authentication​ and self-service password reset, and reset a user’s password.
 Enter a mobile phone for mobile device that you have access to.
 You may use this as part of a subsequent demo for SSPR and/or MFA.

-1. Select the **X** on teh top right corner of the page.
+1. Select the **X** on the top right corner of the page.
 This returns you to the user list.

-1. Select the **X** on teh top right corner of the page.
+1. Select the **X** on the top right corner of the page.
 This returns you to the main page for the Contoso tenant.

 1. You have successfully created and configured a user in Azure Active Directory.